zpainter/iassist/content/about/general-assembly-minutes-2005.md

 wants to add additional contextual information, however, such as how long you have been an IASSIST member, etc.

-7.3 Publications and Communications Committee - KB Rasmussen & R Rice:
+**7.3** Publications and Communications Committee - KB Rasmussen & R Rice:
 Rasmussen reemphasized the upcoming special double issue (issues 2-3) on a theme.
 He acknowledged the many people who work on IQ, including proof-readers, and volunteers for proof-reading are solicited.
 R Rice added that the IASSIST web site can also use more help.
 Thanks especially to P Baxter for work on web site.

-7.4 Outreach Committee - I Einowskil: Einowski expressed delight that this is now an on-going committee, which represents a more permanent commitment by IASSIST.
+**7.4** Outreach Committee - I Einowski: Einowski expressed delight that this is now an on-going committee, which represents a more permanent commitment by IASSIST.
 Outreach has enabled 42 people to attend IASSIST over the past 9 years.
 This year four attendees received funding by Outreach.

-7.5 Nominations & Elections Committee - P Burnhill: Burnhill thanked D Geraci for helping with the elections process.
+**7.5** Nominations & Elections Committee - P Burnhill: Burnhill thanked D Geraci for helping with the elections process.
 The Association has a full leadership: E Boyko is the incoming president; M Wright is the incoming vice-president.
 Election results are posted on the IASSIST web